cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

     ```

 ### Managing Remote Tasks
-A `RemoteTask` is a specialized form of task only running on workers with serverless coprocesses.
+A `RemoteTask` is a specialized form of task ran on workers with serverless coprocesses.
 To start a worker with a serverless coprocess, refer to the next section about running workers.

-Defining a `RemoteTask` involves specifying the name of the function to execute,
+Defining a `RemoteTask` involves specifying the name of the python function to execute,
-as well as the name of the coprocess the function exists on.
+as well as the name of the coprocess that contains that function.

+coprocess.py
 === "Python"
     ```python
     # this function is running on a worker's serverless coprocess
     # the coprocess has the name "sum_coprocess"
     def my_sum(x, y):
         return x+y
+    ```

+manager.py
+=== "Python"
+    ```python
     # task to execute x = my_sum(1, 2)
     t = wq.RemoteTask("my_sum", "sum_coprocess", 1, 2)
     ```